How to Pack Food and Gift Items

 You can bring pies and cakes through the security checkpoint, but they are subject to additional screening.

-Inbound international changes
+Recent inbound international changes

 You may now carry liquids more than 100 mL in your carry-on bag if:

 - You are traveling internationally into the United States with a connecting flight,

 - they are in transparent containers,

 - you bought them at a duty-free shop, and

 - the store packed them in a secure, tamper-evident bag.

 If your liquids are not in a secure, tamper-evident bag, you must pack them in your checked bag.